dfed/SafeDI/README.md

     // MARK: Private

-    /// An auth service instance that is instantiated when the `DefaultUserService` is instantiated.
+    /// An auth service instance that is instantiated when the `UserService` is instantiated.
     @Instantiated
     private let authService: AuthService